bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 Do not snapshot a VM that contains confidential tokens or protected data if the snapshot is intended to be shared with other cloud users.
 Also, keep in mind that other members of the same project as you could start instances from your snapshot and by doing so, have access to the data or tokens you left inside.

-Congratulations, you have completed lab 1.
+Congratulations, you have completed part 1 of the lab.

-**Note:** Leave your VM running as it will be used in the second lab.
+**Note:** Leave your VM running as it will be used in the second part.